 If you're considering adoption in Iowa, you most likely are thinking about what type of adoption is right for you and your baby.
 This guide can help.

 If you already know the type of adoption you'd like to pursue, you can call 1-800-ADOPTION or fill out our free online form to start the Iowa adoption process.

 What is open adoption in Iowa?

-The open adoption definition describes an adoption situation where a child’s biological and adoptive parents exchange identifying information.
+The open adoption definition describes an adoption situation in Iowa where a child’s biological and adoptive parents exchange identifying information.
 Both parties, as well as the adopted child, share a lifelong relationship for the benefit of everyone involved.

 We always recommend open adoption in Iowa when possible at American Adoptions.
 If you choose to pursue this option, you’ll start to form a relationship with your child’s adoptive family as soon as you choose them.
 Contact may initially take place via emails, phone calls or even in-person visits; whatever you’re comfortable with is perfectly acceptable for developing this relationship.
 It’s also important to understand that, like any other relationship, an open adoption in Iowa can change and evolve as time passes and your comfort levels change.

 What is semi-open adoption?

 A semi-open adoption is the most popular type of adoptive relationship.
 In a semi-open adoption, the child’s biological and adoptive parents share contact that’s mediated by an adoption professional.
 This adoption professional acts as a go-between to pass along letter and photo updates of the child as well as the birth parents, if they choose.
 Since neither party will exchange identifying information with the other, this type of adoption is also referred to as a mediated adoption.